Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 A weed is just a plant growing where you don't want it to.
 In some cases weeds can even be beneficial additions to your garden!
 Don't aim for eradicating weeds.
 Instead, set a goal of keeping them under control.

+Fail Proof Flower Bed.
 For an awesome, fail proof flower bed, select a location for your flower bed, being careful to remember what you want to grow, with or without sun.
 My favorite flower beds are under trees, surrounded with blocks.
-ALWAYS, throw all left over foods in your beds, including coffee grounds, egg shells, vegetables, cooked or raw, tea bags, anything except meat and dairy.

 This is a guide about tips for cost efficient flower gardening.
 Having a beautiful flower garden doesn't have to be too expensive.